Dallas International Film Festival

 About

 DIFF supports the beginning and end of the creative filmmaking process from script to screen.
 DIFF partners with Event Horizon Films to host an annual screenwriting competition where writers can submit their shorts, features or TV pilot scripts.
-Every submission receives a scorecard from a major representation company reader and an illustration of the script’s first scene.
 Winning screenwriters are exposed to high-profile industry experts and receive a variety of prizes and networking opportunities.

 All scripts are reviewed by readers currently working at top representation companies with the potential to get signed at any time.